-FIG. 2.
-Temporal distribution of the recording units of Descriptive Characteristics category (source: the authors).
-[Color figure can be viewed at wileyonlinelibrary.com]
+Figure 2.
+Temporal distribution of the recording units of Descriptive Characteristics category, (source: the authors).

-concept of Web of Data prior to 2009 in the book Weaving the Web (ref.
+It is necessary to highlight, in regard to these considerations, that a description of SW explicitly mentions the concept of Web of Data prior to 2009 in the book Weaving the Web (ref.
 SP.03 of Table 1).
-However, this reference has been included in group (1d) descriptions that include "semantics," given the description contained in the glossary of that document: "Semantic Web: The Web of Data with meaning in the sense that a computer program can learn enough about what the data means to process it."
-(Berners-Lee & Fischetti, 2000, p.
+However, this reference has been included in the group (1d) descriptions that include "semantics," given the description contained in the glossary of that document: "Semantic Web: The Web of Data with meaning in the sense that a computer program can learn enough about what the data means to process it."
+(Berners Lee & Fischetti, 2000, p.
 237).
 Likewise, it is interesting to check the evolution of the Linked Data concept.
-In 2009, Linked Data was considered a means to reach the Semantic Web: "while the Semantic Web, or Web of Data, is the goal or the end result of this process, Linked Data provides the means to reach that goal" (Bizer et al., 2009, p.
+In 2009 Linked Data is considered a mean to reach the Semantic Web: "while the Semantic Web, or Web of Data, is the goal or the end result of this process, Linked Data provides the means to reach that goal."
+(Bizer et al., 2009, p.
 17).
-Conversely, in 2013 and 2015, in an account of the vision of the W3C, as explained in point iii., this appears to be the SW itself.
-This interpretation causes some perplexity, since the same document of 2015 (ref.
-W3.06) presents this description accompanied by another one that clearly states: "The Semantic Web is a Web of Data" (World Wide Web Consortium, 2015b).
+Conversely, in 2013 and 2015, in account of the vision of the W3C, as explained in point iii., this appears to be the Semantic Web itself.
+This interpretation causes some perplexity since the same document of 2015 (ref.
+W3.06) presents this description accompanied by another one that clearly states: "The Semantic Web is a Web of Data."
+(W3C, 2015b).